The Talent Management Process: A Definitive Guide for 2026

 • Bringing in independent talent to support teams during periods of high intensity

-You don’t want to wait until it’s time for an annual performance review in order to have these conversations, either.
+You don’t want to wait until it’s time for an annual performance review to have these conversations.
 Open, continual communication can be more organic and comfortable for team members, as opposed to scheduled annual performance appraisals.
+Your HR department or an independent employee training specialist can provide support and guidance when developing performance management plans for your team.

 Team recognition can take several forms, including: